-Foxfire Interactive is a digital learning company that specializes in biomedical and K‑12 STEM projects.
-We create informative and inspiring experiences for the web, mobile, multi‑touch installations, digital domes and IMAX/giant screen theaters.
+Foxfire Interactive is a digital learning company that specializes in science and medical education projects.
+We create informative and inspiring online training, e‑learning, VR, and IMAX/giant screen experiences.
 Our clients include some of the world’s foremost science museums, medical societies, pharmaceutical and medical device companies.

 President, Foxfire Interactive